Environmental Drivers

 Where are we sampling?

 The Seward line is a transect of oceanographic survey stations that begins at the GAK1 mooring at the mouth of Resurrection Bay in the Gulf of Alaska (59°50.7’N, 149°28.0’W) and continues south across the Gulf of Alaska to the outer edge of the continental Shelf, or “shelf break” (58°5.9’N, 147° W).
-It is now embedded in the Northern Gulf of Alaska Long-term Ecological Research (NGA-LTER) program that adds additional lines from the Copper River to past Middleton Island, and from Kodiak’s Albatross bank to offshore waters.
+It is now embedded in the Northern Gulf of Alaska Long-term Ecological Research (NGA-LTER) program that adds additional lines from the Copper River to past Middleton Island and from Kodiak’s Albatross bank to offshore waters.

 How are we sampling?

-We sample the Seward line in early May, mid-summer (July), and mid-September from a research vessel and collect data about a variety of environmental and biological conditions from salinity and temperature to plankton.
+We sample the Seward line in early May, mid-summer (July), and mid-September from a research vessel and collect data about various environmental and biological conditions from salinity and temperature to plankton.
 The water column is sampled using a CTD (conductivity, temperature, depth) profiling instrument, plankton nets, and instruments that sample the water from different depths to evaluate carbonates for ocean acidification monitoring.
 While physical data are read directly from instruments, chemical and biological data require considerable post-cruise laboratory analyses.

 What are we finding?